Shah Jahan: The Legendary Emperor with an Enduring Legacy

 Notable ProjectsShalimar Gardens (Lahore), Portions of Lahore Fort, Jahangir’s Mausoleum

-Cultural ImpactPromoted arts, architecture, and culture during the Mughal era
+Cultural ImpactPromoted arts, culture, and architecture during his reign

 Originally named Prince Khurram, he later adopted the regnal name Shah Jahan.
 He was Jahangir’s third son and was considered the most capable and competent to rule.
 After Jahangir’s death, Shah Jahan successfully defeated his rivals for the throne and was crowned on 14 February 1628 in Agra.